tisutisu/google_drive_file_downloader/README.md

 2. To download a file with file_id = 1FSwcfi4EYYwDsT7-yGBBc_9jY8xceeKH to location "C:\Users\sushanta\Desktop" :

 python downloader.py -i 1FSwcfi4EYYwDsT7-yGBBc_9jY8xceeKH -d "C:\Users\sushanta\Desktop"

+3. To list 10 files present in drive :

+python downloader.py --list 10

 #### Note:
 If this is your first time running the sample, the sample opens a new window prompting you to authorize access to your data: